-Although the advent of artificial intelligence technologies, such as ChatGPT, has already, in a few months, permanently affected how marketing and various marketing activities are done, we must still take into account that we must not be fooled by these tools.
-Regarding content marketing, at the end of the book, we will give you instructions on how to do it using chatGPT's capabilities.
+Although the advent of artificial intelligence technologies, such as ChatGPT, has, in a few months, already permanently affected how marketing and various marketing activities are done, we must still take into account that we must not be fooled by these tools.

+At the end of the book, we will give you instructions on how to do content marketing using ChatGPT's capabilities.
 However, we still recommend that you first understand the different content writing structures that are easy to consume.
 Additionally, you should present your content in a way that grabs your customers' attention, keeps them engaged, and ultimately motivates them to take action.
 This is where understanding the structure of your content comes into play.